lucidrains/imagen-pytorch/README.md

 - <a href="https://github.com/KhrulkovV">Valentin</a> for pointing out insufficient skip connections in the unet, as well as the specific method of attention conditioning in the base-unet in the appendix

+- <a href="https://github.com/BIGJUN777">BIGJUN</a> for catching a big bug with continuous time gaussian diffusion noise level conditioning at inference time

 - You?
 It isn't done yet, chip in if you are a researcher or skilled ML engineer